wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

     of what we call "behavioral" tokens -- tokens which express behavior or functionality rather than visual design.
 We export these separately to facilitate placing *non-editable* page titles on pages where that may be appropriate.
-For conveniens, we also export an `asPrimaryHeader` token which composes them.
+For convenience, we also export an `asPrimaryHeader` token which composes them.

 1. Remember to add imports needed & export these new tokens.